ibm-cloud-docs/sap/sap-design-considerations-compute-os.md

 ### OS for IBM Power Virtual Servers
 {: #os-power}

-For the Linux&reg; versions to deploy for SAP HANA, see [SAP Note 2947579 - SAP HANA on IBM Power Systems Virtual Servers](https://launchpad.support.sap.com/#/notes/2947579){: external}.
+For the Linux&reg; versions to deploy for SAP HANA, see [SAP Note 2947579 - SAP HANA on {{site.data.keyword.IBM_notm}} Power Systems Virtual Servers](https://launchpad.support.sap.com/#/notes/2947579){: external}.
 An SAP S-user ID is required to access the SAP Note.
 Licensing for Linux is covered by client's "bring your own license" model.

-For the version of IBM AIX or Linux on Power to deploy for SAP NetWeaver-based systems, see [SAP Note 2855850 - SAP Applications on IBM Power Systems Virtual Servers](https://launchpad.support.sap.com/#/notes/2855850){: external}.
+For the version of IBM AIX or Linux on Power to deploy for SAP NetWeaver-based systems, see [SAP Note 2855850 - SAP Applications on {{site.data.keyword.IBM_notm}} Power Systems Virtual Servers](https://launchpad.support.sap.com/#/notes/2855850){: external}.
 An SAP S-user ID is required to access the SAP Note.
 License fees for AIX are covered by your monthly billing rate.

 {{site.data.keyword.cloud_notm}} integrates your SUSE Linux&reg; Enterprise Server (SLES) capabilities into the {{site.data.keyword.cloud_notm}} experience to meet your specific business needs.
 Licensing for Linux is covered by the "bring your own license (BYOL)" model.